kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_5.md

 -	In line 85-88, if the delegate has voted, then the vote count of the proposal is incremented by the weight of the signer.
 -	In line 92, if the delegate hasn't yet voted, then the weight of the delegate is incremented by the weight of the signer.

 **Exercise quiz**: what happens when the signer of the delegation transaction doesn't have the right to vote?
+Nothing.
+The delegation transaction succeeds.
 This is potentially a security hole. 🙂

 ## 2.8	The vote
 No new Solidity construct here.